 At Google, we have made some quantitative analysis of various common embedded patterns in C++ to evaluate the cost of various constructs.
 We will open source this work at some point.

 How do I setup Pigweed for my project?#

 This FAQ entry should be an entire article, but isn’t one yet; sorry!

 To use Pigweed, you must decide the answer to one question: Do you wish to use the Pigweed integrated environment and build, or just use individual modules?

 To use the libraries, submodule or copy the relevant Pigweed modules into your project, and use them like any other C++ library.
-You can reference the existing GN files or CMake files when doing this.
-In the case of CMake, you can directly import Pigweed’s build from your project with CMake’s external project system, or just use a CMake include statement.
+You’ll need to also copy over the transitive dependencies of any module you use.
+You can find a module’s transitive dependencies by inspecting its build files.
+If your project uses CMake, you can directly import Pigweed’s build from your project with CMake’s external project system, or just use a CMake include statement.